-Wait no more than a week to send a follow-up correspondence.
+Try to send a follow-up correspondence within a week.
 Again, illustrate your desire for this to be a mutually beneficial business partnership generating authentic area impact.
-Be specific, yet concise, thanking them for their time.
+Be specific yet concise, thanking them for their time.

 There are a few common pitfalls when it comes to obtaining corporate sponsorship opportunities.
-Ensure your nonprofit never falls prey to the following:
+Ensure your nonprofit carefully avoids these common challenges by always doing the following:

-Playing coy with potential corporate partners benefits no one.
-Never be afraid to submit follow-up letters and emails, send further materials about your nonprofit or share past fundraising success stories.
+Playing coy with potential corporate partners can decrease your partnership opportunities with them.
+Encourage your organization to submit follow-up letters and emails, send further materials about your nonprofit, or share past fundraising success stories.

 Corporate philanthropy directors and teams can smell a generalized sponsorship proposal from a mile away.
 The more you can personalize your inquiries — even finding time to meet with corporate representatives, if possible — the better.

-A sponsorship request is no time to be bashful about your nonprofit.
-Highlight the value of your work and the impact you’re making in Houston.
+A sponsorship request is a great time to highlight the value of your work and the impact you’re making in Houston.
 Use as many quantitative data points and metrics as possible.
 Numbers prove you walk the walk and talk the talk to make Houston a thriving community.

-The best corporate donation proposals are hyper-specific: on sponsorship type, fundraising purpose, area impact, business alignment, event timelines and future goals.
-Not tying your request to a particular event or cause turns all your hard research, writing and work on funding proposals shapeless.
+The best corporate donation proposals are hyper-specific — on sponsorship type, fundraising purpose, area impact, business alignment, event timelines, and future goals.
+Tying your request to a particular event or cause turns all your hard research, writing, and work on funding proposals into powerful resources.

 In-kind donations are any kind of non-cash gift given by a business.
 There are four general categories of in-kind donations.

 - Pros: Depending on the category, certain in-kind donations can have a significantly larger footprint both for the nonprofit and its constituents.
-In-kind donations intertwine the success of a fundraiser or event with the corporation lending its time, good and services.
+In-kind donations intertwine the success of a fundraiser or event with the corporation lending its time, goods, and services

-- Cons: In-kind donations take a lot of leveraging.
-Plus, sourcing continual in-kind donations — especially physical goods and expertise — can be laborious and ineffective.
+- Cons: In-kind donations take a lot of leverage.
+Plus, sourcing continual in-kind donations — especially physical goods and expertise — can be laborious and ineffective

-Direct donations are cash contributions made to a nonprofit.
-They account for over 70 percent of nonprofit funding and remain a vital revenue stream for those making an impact in the Houston area.
+Direct donations are cash contributions made to a nonprofit and remain a vital revenue stream for those making an impact in the Houston area.

 - Pros: Direct donations to 501(c)(3) classified organizations are tax write-offs for companies.
 They are flexible and highly versatile, allowing your nonprofit organization to allocate money where you need it most.